 Limitation on grouping certain activities.
-The following activities may not be grouped together:
+The following activities may not be grouped together.

-1. A rental activity with a trade or business activity unless the activities being grouped together make up an appropriate economic unit, and a.
-The rental activity is insubstantial relative to the trade or business activity or vice versa, or b.
+- A rental activity with a trade or business activity unless the activities being grouped together make up an appropriate economic unit and - a.
+The rental activity is insubstantial relative to the trade or business activity or vice versa or - b.
 Each owner of the trade or business activity has the same proportionate ownership interest in the rental activity.
-If so, the portion of the rental activity involving the rental of property to be used in the trade or business activity may be grouped with the trade or business activity.

-2. An activity involving the rental of real property with an activity involving the rental of personal property (except for personal property provided in connection with the real property or vice versa).

-3. Any activity with another activity in a different type of business and in which the partnership holds an interest as a limited partner or as a limited entrepreneur (as defined in section 464(e)(2)) if that other activity engages in holding, producing, or distributing motion picture films or videotapes; farming; leasing section 1245 property; or exploring for (or exploiting) oil and gas resources or geothermal deposits.
+If so, the portion of the rental activity involving the rental of property to be used in the trade or business activity may be grouped with the trade or business activity. - 2.
+An activity involving the rental of real property with an activity involving the rental of personal property (except personal property provided in connection with the real property or vice versa). - 3. Ány activity with another activity in a different type of business and in which the partnership holds an interest as a limited partner or as a limited entrepreneur (as defined in section 464(e)(2)) if that other activity engages in holding, producing, or distributing motion picture films or videotapes; farming; leasing section 1245 property; or exploring for or exploiting oil and gas resources or geothermal deposits.

 Activities conducted through other partnerships.
-Once a partnership determines its activities under these rules, the partnership as a partner may use these rules to group those activities with:
+Once a partnership determines its activities under these rules, the partnership as a partner can use these rules to group those activities with:

-Each other,

-• Activities conducted directly by the partnership, or

-• Activities conducted through other partnerships.
+- Each other, - Activities conducted directly by the partnership, or - Activities conducted through other partnerships.

-A partner may not treat as separate activities those activities grouped together by a partnership.
+A partner cannot treat as separate activities those activities grouped together by a partnership.